GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 - If/Else blocks ended with "EndIf" (one word)
 - Select/Case blocks ended with "End"
 - Try/Catch blocks ended with "End"
+- Using Then, example "If path = Null Then Return Null" must be wrote "If path = Null Return Null"

 ### Errors
 - Never use Throw but instead RuntimeError